ggailey777/try-stuff/README.md

 # try-stuff

-Welcome to the awesome new Azure Functions!
+Welcome to the cool new Azure Functions!